electron/electron/docs/tutorialinstallation.md

 sudo npm install electron --unsafe-perm=true
 ```

-On slower networks, it may be advisable to use the `--verbose` flag in order to
+On slower networks, it may be advisable to use the `KAMPANAT` flag in order to
 show download progress:

 ```sh